Zoe: We live in a spaceship, dear.

 - Worm is full of people with physics-defying superpowers, but people still treat the sorts that perceive their powers as magical to be bonkers.
 This is despite the fact that there is no given scientific explanation for where the powers come from at all.
 It turns out that one of the people closes to the truth was one of said kooks.
 She called the source of powers "faeries" rather than "aliens", but was still pretty much there.
 You could argue if calling the interdimensional Eldritch Abomination Space Whale giving people superpowers "magic" is technically correct or not, but it's certainly beyond human understanding.

-- Texts from Superheroes: Reed Richards asks Franklin if he's written a list for Santa◊.
+- Reed Richards asks Franklin if he's written a list for Santa◊.
 When Franklin expresses doubt about the existence of someone who can watch people and deliver presents all over the world, Reed mentions people they've met who actually have that kind of power.
 Reed concludes that he can't be sure whether Santa exists or not, and decides to leave out some cookies, just in case.

 - Discussed in Magic, Metahumans, Martians and Mushroom Clouds: An Alternate Cold War, as it's noted that the sheer amount of proven paranormal activity and entities in the world make it hard to be seriously skeptical about things like Bigfoot and UFOs.

 - Depending on the Writer, the SCP Foundation can fall into this at times via their extremely-strict dedication to scientific method.
 To take one random example, there's SCP-531, paired cat statues that turn people into more statues.
 The experimental write-up suggests a reluctance to accept that they can communicate via telepathy and attempts to recreate their "unknown" communication method, despite victims' testimony and the fact that telepathy is one of the least strange things about a typical SCP.